Cystic Fibrosis How Cystic Fibrosis Affects Fertility and Pregnancy

 Pregnancy

-Pregnancy outcomes are generally good for pregnant people who have cystic fibrosis and for their babies.
-However, there are some considerations and risks for women who have cystic fibrosis and for their babies.
+Pregnancy outcomes are generally good for pregnant people with cystic fibrosis and for their babies.
+However, there are some considerations and risks for women with cystic fibrosis and for their babies.

 - You may have a higher risk for having a preterm (premature) birth or needing a C-section.
 Women who have reduced lung function may have higher risk for preterm delivery; their healthcare providers should monitor their health closely during pregnancy.